trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

 `httpSubscriptionLink` is a [**terminating link**](./overview.md#the-terminating-link) that's uses [Server-sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) (SSE) for subscriptions.

-SSE is a good option for real-time as it's a bit easier to deal with than WebSockets and handles things like reconnecting and continuing where it left off automatically.
+SSE is a good option for real-time as it's a bit easier than setting up a WebSockets-server.

 :::info
 We have prefixed this as `unstable_` as it's a new API, but you're safe to use it!
 [Read more](/docs/faq#unstable).